A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Evaluation

 \subsection{Comparison}

-The third experiment should give an overview about the performance of HFCS compared to two alternative communication types.
-The child nodes of the hierarchical system communicate in regular time intervals with their parent node and send their metadata information to it.
-In the peer-to-peer system a broadcast approach is used, so that the fastest possible metadata information diffusion is achieved.
-We adjust a maximum node distance of $d = 0.5$ and an upper bound of $30$ nodes per pool.
+Finally, we compare HFCS with a maximum node distance of $d = 0.5$ and upper bound of $30$ nodes per pool with a \emph{hierarchical system}, where child nodes communicate in regular time intervals with their parent node and send their metadata information to it, and a \emph{peer-to-peer} (P2P) system using broadcasting among all nodes.

-The hierarchical system attains $437$ exchanged gossip messages per node on average.
-It is followed by HFCS with a mean message volume per node of $1,070$, and the peer-to-peer system with $442,652$.
+The hierarchical system requires a mean $437$ exchanged gossip messages per node, followed by HFCS with $1,070$ messages, and the P2P system with $442,652$ messages.
 Trivially, the broadcast leads to the highest communication expense, but similarly it guarantees the highest and fastest metadata information diffusion on a system-wide level.
-The difference between HFCS and the hierarchical system can be explained by the circumstance, that only the child nodes communicate with their parent node in order to communicate their metadata information in the hierarchical network, so that a maximum of $n - 1$ messages (for $n$ nodes) are exchanged.
+The broadcast in edge pools in HFCS requires more messages than strictly hierarchical message exchange.

 \cref{fig:b_completed} illustrates the mean task completion of all three systems.
-It can be seen that HFCS completes the most tasks on average but exhibits the highest standard deviation at the same time.
-In contrast, the peer-to-peer approach performs significantly worse.
-The reason for this is the tremendous communication expense of the broadcast mechanism which claims many system resources.
+HFCS completes the most tasks on average but exhibits the highest standard deviation at the same time.
+In contrast, the P2P approach performs significantly worse given the tremendous communication expense of the broadcast mechanism.